 Since 2017, GrowIt! has been an active supporter each May in Garden for Wildlife Month to help show the GrowIt! community and all of North America how to have a beautiful garden that is also healthy habitat for wildlife.
 The National Wildlife Federation encourages its wildlife gardeners to contribute the to the #Garden4Wildlife community with pictures of native plants, habitat features, and wildlife.

 The National Wildlife Federation and the National Garden Club, Inc. (NGC) have worked together for many years, gardening for wildlife in a variety of states, including launching efforts of several Community Wildlife Habitats™.
-Since 2015, our two organizations have worked together in creating more gardens for wildlife and supporting the NGC’s Bee a Wildlife Action Hero initiative and pollinator work.
+Since 2015, our two organizations have worked together in creating more gardens for wildlife.

 The National Wildlife Federation and the Xerces Society partner in several projects together related to monarch and pollinator conservation.
 One such project resulted in regional monarch-specific nectar plant guides for the continental United States.
 This partnership, led by the Xerces Society with the National Wildlife Federation and the Monarch Joint Venture, is based on monarch nectaring observations compiled from numerous sources, including published and technical reports, research datasets, and personal communications with monarch researchers, botanists, and other experts.